-- 39. Use this approach to make a diagram which illustrates the sequence of faces that appears as you traverse a specific 3-cycle on your hexahexaflexagon. - 40.
+- 38. Make an analogous diagram for the Sad Pirate. - 39.
+Use this approach to make a diagram which illustrates the sequence of faces that appears as you traverse a specific 3-cycle on your hexahexaflexagon. - 40.
 As you go through the 3-cycle in Investigation 39, determine which states have required moves and which can bring you to two different states.
 Label these appropriately on your diagram. - 41.
 Move to a state on the 3-cycle in Investigation 39 where you have a choice of the next state.
 Flex the flexagon so you will move out of the 3-cycle you have been in.
 Expand your diagram appropriately to include the subsequent states you find yourself in, continuing around a different 3-cycle if you can. - 42.
 Repeat Investigation 41 several more times. - 43.
 Eventually your diagram will become complete.
 Draw your diagram and explain in detail how you can use it to navigate the entirety of the flexagon. - 44.
 Explain how you know your diagram is complete.